graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-05/papers/2025-06-01-spurious-rewards.md

     - fine-tuning  # Use https://graphcore-research.github.io/tags/ as reference
 potm_year: 2025
 potm_month: 6
-paper_order: ?  # Editor will decide
+paper_order: 4  # Editor will decide
 image_dir: "/assets/images/posts/2025-06/potm/spurious-rewards/"
 review_author:
-    name: "Sam OT"
+    name: "Sam Olesker-Taylor"
     link: "https://www.linkedin.com/in/sam-olesker-taylor/"
 hidden: true
 ---

 ### The key idea

 The authors (claim to) boost significantly [Qwen-Math](https://arxiv.org/abs/2409.12122v1) performance via reinforcement learning (RL) with *random*, or even *spurious*, rewards on the MATH-500 benchmark.
-This hints at models' already possessing reasoning abilities, which the RL procedure 'coaxes out', rather than developing.
+This hints at models' already possessing reasoning abilities, which the RL procedure "coaxes out", rather than developing.

 <img src="{{ page.image_dir | append: 'figure_1.png' | relative_url }}" alt="Performance gains on MATH-500 benchmark using various reward types during RLVR training">
 <figcaption>Figure 1.
 MATH-500 accuracy after 150 steps of RLVR on various training signals.
 We show that even "spurious rewards" (e.g., rewarding *incorrect* labels or with completely random rewards) can yield strong MATH-500 gains on Qwen models.
 Notably, these reward signals do not work for other models like Llama3 and OLMo2, which have different reasoning priors.</figcaption>

 >   **NB**.
 The baseline evaluations in this paper, and related ones, have been [called into question](https://safe-lip-9a8.notion.site/Incorrect-Baseline-Evaluations-Call-into-Question-Recent-LLM-RL-Claims-2012f1fbf0ee8094ab8ded1953c15a37).
 They [suggest](https://safe-lip-9a8.notion.site/Incorrect-Baseline-Evaluations-Call-into-Question-Recent-LLM-RL-Claims-2012f1fbf0ee8094ab8ded1953c15a37#2012f1fbf0ee80319fb6ee27b1474624) an under-reporting of ~15 percentage points (49.4% vs 64.3%) here.
 This is raised in a [short thread](https://x.com/YiranWu18/status/1927491538386342229) on the original [post on X](https://x.com/StellaLisy/status/1927392717593526780).
 Still, *some* of the claimed gain is not absorbed by correct baseline evaluation.
 >
->   With all this in mind, it is my opinion that the claims in the current paper (outlined below), and from similar papers, should be taken with a ~~pinch~~ handful of salt.
-More replication is required.
+>   With all this in mind, the claims in the current paper (outlined below), and from similar papers, should be taken with a pinch of salt.

 ### Background